WinShape Foundation: Residential camps

+First, participants engage in service projects across the WinShape Mount Berry campus.
+At sundown, they must complete a rigorous 1.2-mile run up Lavender Mountain at a set pace, failing if they fall behind or go ahead of it.
+Following the run, campers are required to write a 1500-word handwritten essay on the prompt “What WinShape means to me,” with failure occurring if the word minimum is not met.
+The final stage involves starting a fire with a single match and maintaining it for six hours until morning, with failure if the fire cannot be started or goes out.
+Throughout the entire test, participants must adhere to a “Silence Ban,” refraining from making audible noise, with any talking resulting in immediate failure.
+Regardless of a camper's success in completing The Guardians Journey, being selected for this test is considered a high honor, reflecting staff recognition of a camper’s embodiment of Winshape's core characteristics.

 In 2011, WinShape began a one-week girls camp at Young Harris College in Young Harris, Georgia.
 This camp consists of three clubs: Skocean, Bumbline, and Royalum.
 The camp is divided into junior camp (rising 2nd-6th grade) and senior camp (rising 7th-9th grade).

 In 2015, WinShape began a one-week boys camp at Truett-McConnell College.
 This camp consists of three squads: Blaze, Hydro, and Quake.

 In 2016, WinShape began a one-week high school girls camp at Cohutta Springs.
 This camp consists of four legacies: Oak, Aspen, Willow, and Spruce.

 Camps for Communities

-As well as hosting overnight camps, Winshape also travels to churches and other sites to give a 1-week Day Camp for grades 1–9.
-Campers are separated into Ocean (completed Kinder and 1st Grade), Safari (2nd and 3rd Grade), Alpine (4th and 5th Grade), and Galaxy (6th, 7th, and 8th Grade).
+As well as hosting overnight camps, Winshape also travels to churches and other sites to give a 1-week Day Camp for completed grades 1–5.
+Campers are separated into Ocean (completed Kindergarten and 1st Grade), Safari (2nd and 3rd Grade), and Alpine (4th and 5th Grade).

-The Ocean, Safari, and Alpine Groups can choose 3 skills from 22 options (2 of which are exclusive for Alpine Campers).
-Along with the skills throughout the day, campers also go to 2 small group worship sessions, 3 worship/activity sessions, and a competition called Connectration.
-They compete all week to earn tokens that can earn them a head start in Triangulation.
-Finally, on Chick-fil-a Friday Family Fun Day, they go for half a day to worship, play triangulation, and eat chick-fil-a (provided by Chick-fil-as in that area).
+The Ocean, Safari, and Alpine Teams can choose 4 skills.
+Along with the skills throughout the day, campers also go to three auditorium sessions, 2 Team Times, and play outside at Rec.
+They compete all week to earn tokens.
+Finally, on Friday Family Fun Day, they go for half a day to worship, play Super Rec Showdown!, and eat Chick-fil-a (catered by a Chick-fil-a in that area).

-Galaxy Campers (new for 2016) get to enjoy a more mature experience that goes deeper into faith without losing the fun.
-They go to 1 of the 3 worship/activity sessions in the morning called Wake Up!
-Where they have about 3 minutes to tell the younger campers what they will do that day.
-They also participate in the games that the younger campers play in to win tokens.
-The Galaxy Campers donate any tokens they receive to the younger group of their choice.
-Then they go to a number of activities including Main Events, Life Skills, Options (where they can choose from one of two skills and get a mini-course of the skill), and a more mature worship session that goes deeper in their faith along with gender-specific small groups and worship stations.
-Finally, on Chick-fil-a Friday Family Fun Day, Galaxy has a similar day to the younger campers.
-During Triangulation, Galaxy is drafted into the three younger groups to help them win.

 In 2017, WinShape Camps for Communities at Cobb is being launched.
 At Mt.
 Bethel UMC North Campus, WinShape will operate several sessions of a one-week day camp program that will remain at Mt.
 Bethel North the entire summer.